karthi281104/synergiq_llm/results/RESULTS.md

 Generated on: 2025-12-25

-This repo contains the latest comparison table in `results/summary.md` and raw rows in `results/results.csv`.
+This repo can generate a comparison table in `results/summary.md` and raw rows in `results/results.csv`.

 ## What’s included
 - Baselines: `llm_only`, `rag_similarity`, `rag_mmr`